Florida Gators football: Home fields

+UF benefactor Ben Hill Griffin, and the field was rechristened "Steve Spurrier-Florida Field" in 2016 to honor Gator player and coach Steve Spurrier.
+Spurrier also coined the stadium's nickname of "The Swamp" in 1992, early in his tenure as head football coach.

 Conference affiliations

 Florida's football program is a charter member of the Southeastern Conference, which began play in 1933.
 Before that, the Gators were affiliated with two different conferences after having founded the program without a conference affiliation.